Copy for linking on the same page:

 Copy for linking from an external page:

-Leveraging the Digital Economy to Support Women of Colour in Post Secondary STEM Education
+Harnessing the Digital Economy to Support Women of Colour in Post Secondary STEM Education

 There is a lack of diversity in almost all STEM fields.
 This is an equity problem and an innovation problem.
 Not only does a significant proportion of people not have full access to participate or reap the economic and aesthetic benefits of being involved in STEM in a digital economy, the entire world loses out from the potential contributions and innovations of groups of people denied access.